-Thanda has two very unique offers.
+Thanda Private Game Reserve has two very unique offers.
 Firstly, it has its own resident wildlife photographer – Christian Sperka.
-Secondly, all guests to Thanda are offered a free 90-minute photography lesson with Christian.
+Secondly, all guests to Thanda Zululand are offered a free 90-minute photography lesson with Christian.
 I cannot recommend this highly enough.
 I thought I knew a lot about photography but Christian showed me quite a few new and neat tricks that I now use off safari as well as on!

 Christian is also an excellent teacher.
 He uses clear and regular language (no detailed camera talk!) and is outstanding at explanations.
-He has been at Thanda for 6 years and has taught over 1200 people during that time!
+He has been at Thanda Game Reserve for 6 years and has taught over 1200 people during that time!

 ⇒ Learn more about wonderful South African Animals in this informative post.

-Christian’s Key Safari Photography Tips:
+Christian’s Key Safari Phone Photography Tips:

-- Phones are great for wide angle shots.
+- Phones are great for wide-angle shots.
 You can absolutely use your phone to capture great shots of the lodges, the drives, sundowners, sunrise/sunset etc.

--there are now some fantastic “Clips” that you can add to your phone that will massively improve the zoom and quality of your phone photography.
-These little telephoto lenses literally clip on to your phone and are considerably cheaper than any traditional camera lenses.Check out the Prices of Smart Phone Clips
+4. There are now some fantastic zoom “Clips” that you can add to your phone that will massively improve the zoom and quality of your phone photography.
+These little telephoto zoom lenses literally clip on to your phone and are considerably cheaper than any traditional camera lenses.

--movement is a key part of safari photography.
+5. Movement is a key part of safari photography.
 Rather than moving your phone camera – which won’t get good shots – hold the camera firm and push down on the take a picture button.
 This should then result in a “burst” of photos.
 It is then possible to edit the burst and just keep the best ones.

--and don’t forget your beanbag – these work as well for phone cameras!
+7. And don’t forget your beanbag – these work as well for phone cameras!

 Safari Photo Lessons with Christian

-If this sounds like just what you are after Christian also offers further lessons as well as the opportunity to go out on a private game drive with him in the Green Mamba!
+If this sounds like just what you are after Christian also offers further photography lessons as well as the opportunity to go out on a private game drive with him in the Green Mamba!
 Not only will you get to make a major improvement to your photography skills (and nab some amazing safari photos) you will also be able to drink Nespresso coffee in the middle of Zululand thanks to Christian’s portable machine!

 The Green Mamba has been designed for photographers.
 There is extra legroom to allow movement for the optimal shot.
 There are even mats on the floor as it can be necessary to get down on your knees to balance the camera for the clearest eye line to the animal.

-There is also a martini bar for the ultimate sundowner – and make sure you try Christian’s signature drink the Chocaroola – hot chocolate, Amurala, espresso and some warm frothy milk!Book Thanda Safari & a Lesson with Christian Here
+There is also a martini bar for the ultimate sundowner – and make sure you try Christian’s signature drink the Chocaroola – hot chocolate, Amurala, espresso, and some warm frothy milk!

 Tunisia is another fantastically photogenic country.
 Check out my photos from that trip here:

 ⇒ For another fantastic and instagrammable destination check out my post on Sidi Bou Said Tunisia

 ⇒ Check out the stunning Salt Lakes of Tunisia and a Road Trip Guide here